Instream 401 Certification and Short Term Activity Authorization STAA

 What is Involved in the Review of Section 401 Certifications?

-Unites States Army Corp of Engineers 404 Permit
+United States Army Corp of Engineers 404 Permit

 USACE is responsible for the issuance of 404 Permits.
 Section 404 of the Clean Water Act established this permitting program to control the discharge of dredged or fill material into waters of the U.S. This also includes utility crossings.
 This permit does not absolve the permittee of responsibility towards other regulations.
 The federal 404 permit states that the permittee must use best management practices to avoid water quality violations.
-ADEQ must also issue a 401 Water Quality Certification for all nationwide permits issued by USACE.
+DEQ must also issue a 401 Water Quality Certification for all nationwide permits issued by USACE.

 The general conditions for issuance of a Section 404 Permit (regardless of type) include: